gastonstat/letter-of-rec/README.md

 - What is your opportunity cost for going to grad school?
 - Have you considered going to industry for a couple of years before applying to grad school?
 - Have you considered going to industry instead of grad school?
-- Have you considered taking some time off academia before going to grad school?
+- Have you considered taking some time off from academia before going to grad school?
 - Is this the best time for you to go to grad school?
 	+ Do you have other responsibilities?
 	+ Do you have other commitments?
 	+ Do you have other alternatives?
 	+ Do you have other options?
+	+ Do you have other dreams?